QubesOS/qubes-doc/configuration/salt.md

 and in the case of a compromised Salt VM, because they are temporary, the compromise cannot spread from one VM to another.

+In Qubes 3.2, this temporary VM is based on the default template.

+Beginning with Qubes 4.0 and after [QSB #45], we implemented two changes:

+1. Added the `management_dispvm` VM property, which specifies the DVM Template that should be used for management, such as Salt configuration.
+TemplateBasedVMs inherit this property from their parent TemplateVMs.
+If the value is not set explicitly, the default is taken from the global `management_dispvm` property.
+The VM-specific property is set with the `qvm-prefs` command, while the global property is set with the `qubes-prefs` command.

+2. Created the `default-mgmt-dvm` DVM Template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has a black label (the same as TemplateVMs).
+This VM is set as the global `management_dispvm`.
+Keep in mind that this DVM template has full control over the VMs it's used to manage.

 ## Writing Your Own Configurations

 Let's start with a quick example: